agentplug/agenthub/docs/phase3.1_realtime_monitoring/INTEGRATION_GUIDE.md

             return self._fallback_analysis([])

     def _fallback_analysis(self, logs: List[str]) -> LogAnalysis:
-        """Fallback analysis when LLM is not available""" log_text = ' '.join(logs).lower()
+        """Fallback analysis when AISuite is not available""" log_text = ' '.join(logs).lower()

         if any(word in log_text for word in ['error', 'failed', 'exception']):